‘Dog The Bounty Hunter’: Beth Chapman, Duane Chapman’s Wife, Shocks Fans With News Of Throat Cancer Diagnosis

 — New York Post (@nypost) September 16, 2017

-Fans grew fond of watching Duane “Dog” Chapman and wife Beth Chapman hunt down and arrest people who had broken their bail bonds agreements.
-The couple chased down criminals for eight years on the small screen from 2004 until 2012 when the A&E network canceled Dog the Bounty Hunter after Season 8.
-Other Chapman family members, including Dog’s son Leland Chapman, Dog’s brother Tim Chapman, and Dog’s daughter Lyssa Chapman, joined Duane and Beth once a week on A&E to chase down “actual fugitives in the Hawaiian Islands,” as noted by IMDB, and the show quickly gathered a large fanbase.
+Fans grew fond of watching Duane “Dog” Chapman and Beth Chapman hunt down and arrest people who had broken their bail bonds agreements.
+The couple chased down criminals for eight years on the small screen from 2004 until 2012 when A&E canceled Dog the Bounty Hunter after Season 8.
+Other Chapman family members, including Dog’s son, Leland Chapman, Dog’s brother, Tim Chapman, and Dog’s daughter, Lyssa Chapman, joined Duane and Beth once a week on A&E to chase down “actual fugitives in the Hawaiian Islands,” as noted by IMDB, and the show quickly gathered a large fanbase.

 Although CMT picked up Duane and Beth Chapman for a new reality TV series called Dog and Beth: On the Hunt, after A&E dropped Dog the Bounty Hunter in 2012, the series ended after airing on CMT for three seasons from April of 2013 to August of 2015.
-Fans of Duane “Dog” Chapman and Beth Chapman have continued to follow the famous bounty hunters on social media where Beth goes by @RealBethChapman and Duane goes by @OfficialDogTheBountyHunter.
-Beth Chapman has been silent on social media about her recent throat cancer diagnosis but shared a Facebook post on Thursday from one of her friends, @anita.jorgensen.39 — the same day that Radar Online exclusively broke the news of Beth’s “grim diagnosis.”
+Fans of Duane “Dog” Chapman and Beth Chapman have continued to follow the famous bounty hunters on social media, where Beth goes by @RealBethChapman and Duane goes by @OfficialDogTheBountyHunter.

+Beth Chapman has been silent on social media about her recent throat cancer diagnosis, but shared a Facebook post on Thursday from one of her friends, @anita.jorgensen.39 — the same day that Radar Online exclusively broke the news of Beth’s “grim diagnosis.”

 The Facebook post, that’s been liked by over 5,000 of Beth’s fans and followers, sends love, prayers, support, and strength to Beth as she battles her stage 2 throat cancer diagnosis.
 Beth Chapman has vowed to “fight every step of the way” as she goes through “immediate treatment” before the throat cancer progresses.

-Said Beth, “I will fight every step of the way.
+“I will fight every step of the way.
 My husband and children are counting on me to be there for years to come.”

 Beth Chapman ended her letter by saying that the prognosis for her stage 2 throat cancer diagnosis is not yet known and will ultimately be determined by how well her surgery goes.